Guide Dog Program Options

 - Allows clients to train in family and work situations

-This three-week training takes place at Leader Dog’s campus and is specifically for clients who are Deaf-Blind.
+This three-week training takes place at Leader Dog’s campus or in a client’s home area and is specifically for clients who are DeafBlind.
 Communication method is American Sign Language (ASL), either visual or tactile, depending on client needs.

 Clients applying for this program must meet all requirements for guide dog clients, plus demonstrate a proper method of crossing a street including the use of message cards, taped message device, human assistance or remaining functional vision.

-Clients may speak with a guide dog mobility instructor via videophone by emailing their appointment request to firstname.lastname@example.org.
+If DeafBlind training may be right for you, you can speak with a guide dog mobility instructor via videophone by emailing an appointment request to firstname.lastname@example.org.
 Please put “Videophone Appointment Request” in the subject line.

-- Covers city, suburban, small town, rural and indoor environments
+- City, suburban, small town, rural and indoor environments

 - Small class sizes with one-to-one or two-to-one client/instructor ratio

-- May include a Leader Dog that is dual-trained to lead and respond to sounds
+- A Leader Dog that is dual-trained to lead and respond to sounds (if a dual trained dog is something you desire, please include this in your inquiry/application.)

 - Personal follow-up in home environment if needed